EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 <br/>

 ⚡ Combine With Cost Analytics <br/>
-Remember the queries from Weeks #1 and #2?
+Remember the queries from **KQL Toolbox #1 and #2**?
 Overlaying Event ID noise with ingest cost helps you:
 - Spot expensive noise that you can reduce
 - Prioritize tuning where it saves real $$